edgedb/rfcs/text/1000-migrations.rst

 The migration history is defined as a linear sequence of migrations (although this might change in the future to support merging migration histories).
-Each migration has a unique identifier that is a hash derived from the token stream of the migration script and the hash of the migration parent.
-The hashes are computed by the ``edgedb migrate`` command starting from the latest committed migration (if any).
-It is an error to amend an already-committed migration.
+Each migration has a unique name that is a hash derived from the token stream of the migration script and the migration parent name.
+To make migration names valid identifiers the hash is prefixed with letter ``'m'``.

+The names of the migrations are computed by the ``edgedb migrate`` command starting from the latest committed migration (if any), using the following
+algorithm:

+1. Get the latest migration id from the database.
+2. Scans all files in the migrations dir and finds a file that references that parent.
+3. If there's no such file --- terminate: there's no in-progress migration.
+4. if there's one such file and it has the largest sequential file name -- then there's only one in-progress migration file, so it is committed.
+5. If there's a file with that parent and other files after it it means that we have a few in-progress (not yet committed) migration files.
+   The parent names in them are fluid -- generated and present in the file, but aren't yet in the database.
+   Scenarios:
+   a) A user has two in-progress migration files: 0004.edgeql and 0005.edgeql.
+      If the user modifies 0004.edgeql and runs edgedb migration commit, we compute the name for 0004 and commit it; we then update the parent name in 0005 and commit it too.
+   b) A user has two in-progress migration files: 0004.edgeql and 0005.edgeql.
+      If the user modifies 0005.edgeql and runs edgedb migration commit, we first commit the 0004, validate that 0005 has the correct parent name, and if needed we fix it.
+We also compute it's new name, and then commit 00005.

+If the tool detects that any of the already-committed migrations have been altered, it should issue an error and abort.
+This RFC makes no special provision as to the recovery from this situation.
+The user will either have to revert the migration file alteration, or reset the migration history with ``RESET SCHEMA``.

 Migration File Format